Graduate Certificate in Aging

 Students should generally express their interest as early into their graduate studies as reasonable, to ensure the ability to complete program requirements in the normative time allowed for their graduate degree program (generally two or three years for masters students).

-The Graduate Certificate in Aging curriculum requires a total of 7 to 9 units, including:
+The Graduate Certificate in Aging curriculum requires:

-• one required anchor course
+• one anchor course

 • at least 120 hours of direct practice field experience with or on behalf of older adult clients.